yegor256/blog/_drafts/xslt.md

 {% endhighlight %}

-This "take" always returns the same XML response, but it doesn't do any XSL transforming yet.
-We need to add `RsXSLT` class to the picture:
+This "take" always returns the same XML response, but it doesn't do any XSL transformation yet.
+We need to add the `RsXSLT` class to the picture:

 {% highlight java %}
 @Override